-- The number and level of prerequisite courses are part of the plan of study as set by the college at the time of admission. - A minimum grade of 80 must be earned in each course. - A student may repeat a course for which a grade less than 80 is earned only once - A maximum of two background courses may be repeated for grade improvement.
+- The number and level of prerequisite courses are part of the plan of study as set by the college at the time of admission. - Background courses must be registered first if offered, - A student may repeat a course for which a grade less than 80 is earned only once - A maximum of two background courses may be repeated for grade improvement.